-I love the smell of the coffee brewing in the café, the cupcakes in the bakery, and the feel of the book pages too.
+I love the smell of coffee brewing at our local bookstore café, the fresh cupcakes in the bakery, and the feel of the book pages too.

-This summer we’ve vowed to be even more intentional with our time, so we can enjoy our summer reading list even more.
+So, this summer we’ve vowed to be even more intentional with our time and make our summer reading list a top priority.

 Some of the books on our summer reading list have been suggested by friends, family members, or fellow bloggers.

 Others have been chosen because I’ve read the author’s books before and have really enjoyed them.

 A few others have recently been released and sound so good, that I can’t wait to dive in!